aodhanlutetiae/dj_secure/index.md

 ## Module Three: Using data securely for journalism

-What are the potential dangers when working with data and how do we protect everyone?
+What are the potential dangers when working with data and how do we protect ... everyone?

+# Areas to watch
+- number
+- data
+- chart
+- map
+- gdpr
+- other legal & ethical
+- digisec

 ## Learning